You only need a few ingredients and less than 30 minutes to make delicious, flavorful Vegetarian Fajitas.

 - Tortillas: Use any tortilla you like.
-Wheat, flour, corn, or gluten free tortillas all work.
+Homemade flour tortillas, corn, or gluten-free tortillas all work.

 - Toppings for Fajitas: Diced avocado, diced tomatoes, diced onions, and cilantro are all great toppings.
 If you are not dairy-free or vegan, these fajitas are also delicious topped with cheese and sour cream.

-There are four things to remember when making fajitas that will help you achieve the BEST vegetarian fajitas.
+There are four things to remember when making veggie fajitas that will help you achieve the best results.

 - Cut everything into strips.
 You want your vegetables to run the length of the tortilla, so it is crucial to cut your peppers, onions, and mushrooms into thin, long strips.
-The vegetables will have more contact surface with the skillet when cut in this manner, meaning more opportunity for char and flavor.
-They also will fit perfectly into the fajitas, filling every bite with peppers, onions, and mushrooms.
-Plus thin strips cook fast, making this meal super fast to to pull together.
+This allows the vegetables to have more contact with the skillet, meaning more opportunity for char and flavor.

 - Serve with a slotted spoon.
-Even though most of liquid will evaporate as the vegetables cook, there may be some residual liquid in the pan.
-And while that juice is flavorful, that same juice could make your tortillas soggy–and no one likes soggy tortillas!
+Even though most of the liquid will evaporate as the vegetables cook, there may be some residual liquid in the pan.
+And while that juice is flavorful, that same juice could make your tortillas soggy--and no one likes soggy tortillas!

 - 1 large onion thinly sliced